D5051, 5051, first Class 24 withdrawn

 Photographer unknown at this time.

-D5051 is seen here in pretty much 'as delivered' condition, no electrification flashes, roof mounted water filler cover still intact and the paintwork still showing signs of its ex-works shine, therefore probably its early 1960 in this view.
+D5051 is seen here in pretty much 'as delivered' condition, no electrification flashes, the roof mounted water filler cover still intact and the paintwork still showing signs of its ex-works shine, therefore probably its early 1960 in this view.
 Although the photograph came with no information the location is Ely North Junction.
 Although not visible in this photograph a similar view of D5061 shows Ely cathedral just visible near the signal gantry.
 This view was previously thought to be the junction at Westerfield.

 The eight year career of D5051 saw allocations to Eastern Region & Scottish Region depots.